You can get impressive views of Jerusalem from many places.

 On the way to the City of David

-Walking towards the City of David, one of the most interesting places to visit in Jerusalem, you will be impressed by the incredible views over east Jerusalem.
-It’s nothing more than a pavement on the side of the street, but the views are absolutely stunning.
+Walking towards the City of David you will be impressed by the incredible views over east Jerusalem.
+It’s nothing more than a pavement on the side of the street, but the views from there are absolutely stunning.

-PRACTICAL INFORMATION: The entrance to the City of David is on Ma’alot Ir David St. Instead of heading directly to the attraction, continue walking for a short while along Derech HaOfel.
-You will recognize the view as soon as it spreads in front of you.
+PRACTICAL INFORMATION: The entrance to the City of David is on Ma’alot Ir David St. Instead of heading directly there, continue walking for a short while along Derech HaOfel.
+You will recognize the view as soon as it spreads in front of your eyes.

-BEST TIME TO GO: I am a fan of the sunset from this exact spot!
+BEST TIME TO GO: This is a great sunset spot!

 Rooftops of the Old City

-Another place I discovered pretty much by accident during my recent wanderings, the Rooftops of the Old City offer impressive views of the Dome of the Rock, the Church of the Holy Sepulcher, and the Old City in general.
-It’s a fun place to hang out in general – the impression you get when visiting is that many locals use the rooftops as way to cut through the city without having to deal with the crowds.
+Another place I discovered pretty much by accident, the Rooftops of the Old City offer impressive views of the Dome of the Rock, the Church of the Holy Sepulcher, and the Old City in general.
+It’s a fun place to hang out – the impression you get is that many locals use the rooftops as way to cut through the city without having to deal with the crowds.

 PRACTICAL INFORMATION: You will be able to access the Old City Rooftops from small set of stairs scattered around the Old City.
 The one I used was right by the Siebenberg House Museum.

-BEST TIME TO GO: I recommend going there in the early afternoon, when there is plenty of light to admire your surroundings.
+BEST TIME TO GO: Go in the early afternoon, when there is plenty of light to admire your surroundings.
 The exposition is such that you won’t be able to see the sunset or the sunrise from here anyways.

-Among the best views of Jerusalem (modern city) there are those from Mount Zion.
-Just below the Old City walls, near Zion Gate, you will be able to get to a viewpoint from where you will be able to see Montefiore Windmill, which dates back to the 1860s.
+Mount Zion, just below the Old City walls, near Zion Gate, gives you access to a viewpoint from where you will be able to see Montefiore Windmill, which dates back to the 1860s.

 PRACTICAL INFORMATION: This is an easy to reach viewpoint.
 For an extra view, you may also want to go to the area where the windmill is located!